koss-null/FuncFrog/README.md

 ## Getting Started

-To install FuncFrog, run the following command:
+To use FuncFrog in your project, run the following command:

 ```
 go get github.com/koss-null/funcfrog